-If you are basing your decision to move based on living costs, then Alberta has many positives and some drawbacks such as the higher than average cost of utilities.
+If you are basing your decision to move on living costs, then Alberta has many positives and some drawbacks such as the higher-than-average cost of utilities.
 However, the savings you can make on other bills should balance this out.

 Frequently Asked Questions